Colonoscopy Patient Preparation

 The following are specific preparation instructions for patients with an appointment for the colonoscopy procedure.

-- Consult Your Doctor about Current Medication
+Note: If you have constipation, contact Direct Endo - Consult Your Doctor about Current Medication

 - If you are on IRON tablets, these should be stopped four days prior to the test.